containerum/containerum/README.md

 ## Overview

-Containerum is open source package manager and UI for Kubernetes.
-Containerum is built to aid cluster management, teamwork and resource allocation.
-Containerum runs on top of any Kubernetes cluster and provides a friendly Web UI for cluster management.
+Containerum is an open source Kubernetes platform.
+It features tools for easy CI/CD pipelines, revision control, project and role management.
+Containerum runs on top of any Kubernetes cluster.
+Managed via CLI or intuitive Web UI.

 Containerum consists of several components: